ConLID: Supervised Contrastive Learning for Low-Resource Language Identification: Introduction

 Moreover, we conduct an in-depth analysis of underperforming languages in out-of-domain evaluations and observe that misclassifications predominantly occur among linguistically related languages, highlighting potential challenges in LID for closely related language pairs.
-Finally, we assess \our{} in a real-world scenario by evaluating it on \finewebtwo{} \citep{penedo2024fineweb2}, a large-scale multilingual pretraining corpus.
-We compare its performance against state-of-the-art LID systems for low-resource languages, providing insights into its effectiveness in practical applications.
+Finally, we assess our approach in a real-world scenario by evaluating it on \finewebtwo{} \citep{penedo2024fineweb2}, a large-scale multilingual pretraining corpus.
+We compare its performance against state-of-the-art LID systems for low-resource languages, providing insights into the practical significance of LID systems.

 Our key contributions are as follows: We introduce the first application of supervised contrastive learning (SCL) for domain generalization in LID.
 We provide a comprehensive analysis of misclassified languages in out-of-domain settings, shedding light on their linguistic and data-related characteristics.
 These contributions advance the robustness of language identification, particularly for low-resource and domain-diverse scenarios, paving the way for more reliable multilingual NLP systems.